 The recent rise in the popularity of online therapy spurred several advances in research investigating its effectiveness.
 As online therapy grew more popular, researchers and practitioners were initially concerned that conducting therapy remotely could interfere with the therapeutic process and substantially reduce the effectiveness of well-established psychotherapeutic techniques.

-Such a concern is often warranted when new technology or techniques threaten to disrupt the fidelity of mental health practices, but research indicates the concern was largely unfounded.
+Such a concern is often warranted when new technology or forward-thinking techniques threaten to disrupt the fidelity of mental health practices, but research indicates the concern was largely unfounded.
 In most cases, online therapy is just as effective as in-person therapy.
 Some situations, such as especially severe mental health conditions or substance use, are likely better treated through in-person options, but most people will find that online therapy offers similar benefits to traditional approaches.

 A person can seek the services of a mental health professional for almost any reason, including treatment of a mental health condition, help solving difficult problems, setting goals for personal growth, or overcoming challenging life circumstances.
 Couples often seek therapy to increase their relationship satisfaction, and families may seek therapy as a unit to help manage difficult situations or improve cohesion among family members.